Harry Brook: International

-He registered his career best test score of 186 which came off just 174 deliveries including 24 fours and 5 sixes during the test match with a strike rate of 105.68 where he alongside Joe Root rescued England by lifting England from a precarious position of 21/3 to a total of 435/8 before the declaration.
-He and Root added crucial 302 runs for the fourth wicket before the former being undone by Matt Henry.
-Following his dismissal, he made history by being the leading run-scorer in test cricket after their first nine test innings with tally of 809 runs surpassing the previous record held by Vinod Kambli of India who had made 792 runs in 9 innings.
-His partnership with Root also broke the record for the highest ever partnership by an English pair against New Zealand in New Zealand for any wicket as the previous record was held by Andrew Flintoff and Graham Thorpe who had combined for a 282 run partnership.
-Brook completed his fourth test century in just six test appearances and his career average rose to above 100.
+He registered a score of 186 which came off just 174 deliveries including 24 fours and 5 sixes during the test match with a strike rate of 105.68 where he, alongside Joe Root, rescued England by lifting England from a precarious position of 21/3 to a total of 435/8 before the declaration.
+He and Root added 302 crucial runs for the fourth wicket before the former was undone by Matt Henry.
+Following his dismissal, he made history by being the leading run-scorer in test cricket after their first nine test innings with a tally of 809 runs surpassing the previous record held by Vinod Kambli of India who had made 792 runs in 9 innings.
+His partnership with Root also broke the record for the highest ever partnership by an English pair against New Zealand in New Zealand for any wicket.
+The previous record was held by Andrew Flintoff and Graham Thorpe who had combined for a 282 run partnership.
+Brook completed his fourth Test century in just six Test appearances and his career average rose to above 100.

+In the third Test of the 2023 Ashes, Brook scored 75 to help England win the Test match.
+In this innings he became the fastest (by balls faced) to 1000 runs.

+In 2024, Brook was selected for England's tour of India, but – whilst training in Dubai – requested to leave the party for personal reasons.
+In May 2024, he was named in England's squad for the 2024 ICC Men's T20 World Cup tournament.

+In September 2024, he was named as stand-in captain of England's ODI team in the absence of Jos Buttler for the ODI series with Australia.
+In the third ODI, he scored his maiden ODI century scoring 110 not out from 94 deliveries.
+He then followed it with 87 runs off 58 balls in the fourth ODI and a 52-ball 72 in the final ODI.
+Although England lost the five-match series 3–2, Brook top-scored in the series with 312 runs.